 QQI has established a unified set of core policies and criteria for validation.
 These are augmented for some types of programmes by specialised policies and criteria.
-The former are entitled Core Policies and Criteria for the Validation by QQI of Programmes of Education and Training (2016) and apply to all kinds of programmes of education and training leading to awards at all levels in the National Framework of Qualifications (NFQ).
+The new policies and criteria for validation apply to all types of programmes of education and training leading to awards at all levels in the National Framework of Qualifications (NFQ).

-Core Policies and Criteria for the Validation by QQI of Programmes of Education and Training (2016).
+of the Core Policies and Criteria for Validation

 Review and Withdrawal of Validation by QQI